FAO’s work on the Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing

 The evaluation aims to provide accountability to national governments, resource partners and FAO management for the results to which the programme contributed.
 It also seeks to draw lessons from the programme’s design and implementation that could inform future, similar interventions.
 The findings, conclusions and recommendations of the evaluation will inform the 5th Meeting of the Parties to the Agreement and contribute to a broader understanding of FAO’s work on the prevention of IUU fishing.

-What will the evaluation cover?
+What did the evaluation cover?